This is a named option in the Curriculum and Instruction M.S.

 After your application is complete, a content area team will review your application and share their recommendation with you and the Graduate School.

 If the recommendation is favorable, the UW Graduate School will make a final decision on your application.
-At this time official transcripts would need to be submitted.
+Official transcripts and a background check must be submitted and meet necessary guidelines prior to final admission.

 If the recommendation is not favorable, a letter will be sent to you outlining the concern or issue.
-When applicable, you may be offered an opportunity to remain on a "wait list," as future spots may become available.
+When applicable, you may be offered an opportunity to remain on a "waitlist," as future spots become available.

-PLEASE REMEMBER THAT THE FIRST APPLICANT REVIEW APPLIES TO APPLICATIONS RECEIVED BY OCTOBER 15.
+PLEASE REMEMBER THAT THE PRIORITY APPLICANT REVIEW APPLIES TO APPLICATIONS RECEIVED BY DECEMBER 1.

-We will review applications after October 15 as space allows.
+We will review applications between Dec 1 and June 1 as space allows.

 Graduate School Resources